Frequently Asked Questions

 - Bill of Sale showing proof of sales tax, purchase price and date of vehicle, and/or trade information.
-Bill of sale must list vehicle by description and vin.
-A bill of sale from dealership must show the dealer’s address and the breakdown of proper sales tax collection.
+Bills of sale must list vehicle by description and vin; they must also list the address of the seller and buyer.
+A bill of sale from dealership must be in compliance with the rules set by the State of Alabama.

 There may be several reasons for differences in the cost of your tag renewal.
 Normally, a vehicle’s value will depreciate, reducing the assessed value of the vehicle.
 You may have moved into a new jurisdiction with a different tax rate.
 The tag you bought last year may have been pro-rated for a partial year.
 If so, your assessment this year will be higher since it will reflect a full year.

 Yes.
 A utility trailer driven on Alabama roadway must be tagged.
 Please call 256-241-2900 or email Miranda Bryant at firstname.lastname@example.org for details.